eliza-ttt/Final-Project/README.md

-# Final-Project
+# Final JavaFx Project with SceneBuilder
 Final Java project on IntelliJ IDEA
-This quiz-game created by Aiperi Aidarova&Eliza Tursunbekova
+<br>This quiz-game created by Aiperi Aidarova&Eliza Tursunbekova